AditMeh/AditMeh.github.io/_pages/about.md

 <br>
 - Currently I'm doing research under Professor Rahul Gopalkrishnan working on vision transformers for gigapixel images.
-- Interning at [Artera AI](https://artera.ai/) as a Machine Learning Intern.
-Also working with Gigapixel Images.
+- Interned at [Artera AI](https://artera.ai/) as a Machine Learning Intern over the summer.
+Also working with Gigapixel Images along with model interpretability.
 - Working with Ashkan Mirazei on personalizing diffusion models.

 My current interests are in: